 One event that forever changed my relationship with my roommates occurred on a Sunday.
 Sunday was not particularly a favorite of many students because of the day’s schedule.
 Typically, Sunday started with a mandatory church service for students early in the morning before breakfast.
 This requirement was strictly enforced by a teacher and prefects on duty for the week, who went door-to-door to kick out students who tried to sleep in.
 Then, breakfast time came, and with it more drama.
 Third and fourth-year students, and some second-years, commanded priority access into the dining hall because Sunday was “bread-day”.
 Often, timid first-year students like me, stayed at the end of the line, eventually finding ourselves without bread.
 On luckier days we would scramble for the last piece of bread.
 In addition to my run-ins with teachers for oversleeping on Sunday, and for missing bread, my Sundays were bound to be hairier than all other days of the week.

-The struggle for food at mealtime on Sundays continued at lunch.
+The struggle for food at mealtime continued at lunch.
 As usual, I wasn’t the first at the table.
 Much of the boiled maize-and-beans meal was gone, leaving only isolated grains and broken bits of plastic plates in the serving pan.
 Relief came after lunch, when a matinée was scheduled between one o’clock and four o’clock.
 I enjoyed this daytime entertainment very much, as it not only offered an opportunity to watch American action heroes, but it also was an exciting opportunity for me to listen to native English speakers talk.
-I tried as much as I could to stay close to the TV, while staying a safe distance from a boisterous group of students who never seemed to think that the rest of us needed their incoherent commentary of the movie.
+I tried as much as I could to stay close to the TV, while staying a safe distance from a boisterous group of students who never seemed to enjoy the afternoon movie without yapping.

 Another reprieve from Sunday’s challenging experiences was dinner time, which was far more civilized than all other meal times because the school mandated the presence of a teacher at dinner.
 The teacher typically stood near one of the five doors into the dining hall.
 As a result, the area around that door was more peaceful than the rest of the hall.
 Some teachers preferred to walk around the eating area to ensure more homogeneous peace in the dining hall; nonetheless, chaos sprung up from one end of the hall as soon as the teacher was at the other end.
 It was a comedic event for some but for me it signaled trouble.
-I remember once, when out of mischief a student sent a lump of ugali flying in the direction of the teacher when he turned to look the other way.
-The projectile path was off, and the piece of ugali missed the teacher, but instead it landed on the back of my neck, splattered on impact and messed my school shirt.
-My friends and I later joked at the event, claiming that the naughty student had purposely targeted me, rather than the teacher.
+I remember once, when a mischievous student sent a lump of ugali flying in the direction of the teacher when he turned to look the other way.
+The piece of ugali missed him, but landed on my neck instead, splattered on impact and messed my school shirt.
+My friends and I would later joke at the event, claiming that the naughty student purposely targeted me, rather than the teacher.

 On that fateful Sunday, most of the day’s routine events were coming to a predictable end.
 The evening classes, fondly referred as The Preps, ended promptly at ten in the evening.
 I put away my reading materials, closed my locker, and paused briefly to check for pens that may have rolled on the floor when I had dozed off during The Preps.
 Finding none, I made for the door, and headed to Chumo House.
 I intended to do some laundry that I had put off earlier in the afternoon so as to watch the 1998 VHS movie, Mercenary 2: Thick and Thin.
 I grabbed my bucket, detergent and dirty clothes and went behind our dormitory where an underground water tank, the Water Dam, was located.
 After drawing water from the Water Dam, I started on the shirts, rubbing and wringing quietly in the night.
 The footpath stretching from the classrooms to the dorms and passing by the Water Dam was somewhat busy, and the constant student traffic provided some security in the dark.